st3w4r/blog/content/articles/application-vs-infrastructure-level.md

 ## Distribution isn’t integration

-After having built the software you want to distribute. _Above we described two different ways to distribute it: SaaS or Bundle_
+After having built the software you want to distribute.
+Above we described two different ways to distribute it: SaaS or Bundle.

 Now how do you make your software **interact with the client system**?
 This is the role of **integration**.
 It does not impact your internal system but only the I/O of it.
 You can create many integrations to enable different use cases.

 **e.g.:** API REST, S3 connector, Kafka, or even ipc, etc

 The integration part describes how your software will connect to the rest of the system.
-An integration can be different based on the way you chose to distribute the software.
+An integration can be different based on the way you choose to distribute the software.
 This step deals with the design and the architecture.

 ## Impacts

 The impacts of software distribution on the architecture:

-**Cost**
+### Cost

 By building a service on your infrastructure, you have to manage the cost: cutting the bills becomes a real thing, resources usage is a concern.
 So you can combine services, use shared caching, ...
 This kind of cost reduction can be made with less friction when you manage the infrastructure.

-**Move fast**
+### Move fast

 Delegating tasks and adding vendors in the loop decrease the flexibility you have and create bottlenecks that can lead to slow iterations.
 If your product is deployed on-premise you will have to deal with the tech team of your client to make any fix or update.

-**Security**
+### Security

 Security becomes a thing when you deploy on-premise, as you rely on the security of your customer infrastructure.
 But your tool can also bring security holes in their system.
 Miss-configuration due to a lack of knowledge of the targeted system becomes a real weakness.
 You have to take care of the security of the software you built but the infrastructure security will rely mostly on the customer.

-**Intellectual Property**
+### Intellectual Property

 By the time you distribute the binary or the source code, you can’t protect yourself anymore against someone stealing your work.
 Only licenses, contracts, and laws can protect you against that.
 But the technical barriers are almost gone.